 If you are unable to attend, it would be helpful if you could complete the attached individual health care plan template and return it, together with any relevant evidence, for consideration at the meeting.
-I (or another member of staff involved in the plan development or student support) would be happy for you to contact me (them) by email or to speak by phone if this would be helpful.
+I (or another template and retain it, together than any relevant evidence, for concluding at the meeting. member of staff involved in the plan development or student support) would be happy for you to contact me (them) by email or to speak by phone if this would be helpful.